Why SSL Certificate Monitoring Matters

 When an SSL certificate expires, browsers display alarming security warnings that effectively block access to your site.
 The results are immediate:

-- Search and trust impact - Certificate errors reduce crawl reliability, user trust, and conversion rates
+Certificate errors reduce crawl reliability, user trust, and conversion rates.

-- Support overload - Your team gets flooded with "is your site down?" messages
+Your team gets flooded with "is your site down?" messages from every channel.

 Why Manual Tracking Fails